DoNotResuscitate/traveller-sector-gen/README.md

 | `--seed` | Random seed for reproducibility | Random |

 **Subsector Positioning**: Each subsector occupies a specific position in the 4x4 sector grid, affecting hex coordinates:
 ```
 A(01-08,01-10)  B(09-16,01-10)  C(17-24,01-10)  D(25-32,01-10)
 E(01-08,11-20)  F(09-16,11-20)  G(17-24,11-20)  H(25-32,11-20)
 I(01-08,21-30)  J(09-16,21-30)  K(17-24,21-30)  L(25-32,21-30)
 M(01-08,31-40)  N(09-16,31-40)  O(17-24,31-40)  P(25-32,31-40)
 ```
+The generator creates subsectors with coordinates 01-08 x 01-10, which is always Subsector A, by default.

 ### Poster Generator